aolofsson/oh/elink/README.md

 rxo_wr_wait{p/n}  | O | RX push back (output) for write transactions

 ###AXI INTERFACE
-When used win the "emax" and "esaxi" interface, standard AXI interfaces
+The AXI master and slave interfaces are use standard signals, but not all
+AXI interconnect features are supported.

 ###SYSTEM SIDE INTERFACE